canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 1. A [Wazuh Server](https://www.nginx.com/) container itself, which has Wazuh Server installed and configured.

-As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you've deployed the Synapse charm into, you'll see something like the
+As a result, if you run `kubectl get pods` on a namespace named for the Juju model you've deployed the Wazuh Server charm into, you'll see something like the
 following:

 ```bash